nicholas-long/environment/zet/20231005213930/README.md

-20231017183957 command shortcut to pick and kill dockers 20231020032025 apache docker with CGI enabled 20231020033222 apache docker template shortcut command for testing vulnerabilities
+20231017183957 command shortcut to pick and kill dockers 20231020032025 apache docker with CGI enabled 20231020033222 apache docker template shortcut command for testing vulnerabilities 20231023142155 script to scrape information from github pages to avoid API usage
 ```

 ` zet/20231005213930/README.md `